-Exclusive Entrance to a Private Club on March 18
+Exclusive Entrance to the Union League Club on March 18

 March 11, 2013Google

 Last June I presented at the Union League Club about the architectural history of the building, including its cultural context in downtown Chicago business and life and the relevance of historic architecture over time.
 We had a great time, and they’ve invited me back, and you are invited as well!
 In addition to experiencing the discussion in their beautiful library, you’ll get a peak at the architecture of this impressive 1920′s building.
 It’s not a tour of the private club, but you certainly can use the stairs and very slowly make your way down!

 The talk is titled, “The Cultural Relevance of Private Club Architecture” and is happening Monday, March 18th, 6pm-7pm.
 Guest list is limited and you cannot wear jeans!
 If you would like to join us, please RSVP the names and email addresses of you and your guests and one contact phone number to email@example.com to get access to this private club.
 (Don’t worry I won’t do anything with your info–we just need it all in case anything comes up.
 You know, blizzards happen around here.)